travispcook/symphony/README.md

 ## Setup and Installation

 It uses docker.io.
-Install it on a modern Linux system, then build the Dockerfile or pull cellofellow/symphony.
-Then run the `setup.sh` script in the docker container to initialize the database and SSH keys.
+Install it on a modern Linux system, and also install the Python client library for Docker. `sudo pip install docker-py`.
+Then the `runme` Python script can be used for setting up the image and running it.

-    docker run -i -t -v /this/path:/opt/symphony cellofellow/symphony /bin/bash /opt/symphony/setup.sh
+To pull image from the index (fastest):

+    ./runme pull

+To build the image from scratch:

+    ./runme build

 Then just run the container and hack away:

-    docker run -i -t -v /this/path:/opt/symphony -p 8000:80 -p 2222:22 -p 54321:5432 cellofellow/symphony
+    ./runme start
+    ./runme browse
+    ./runme ssh

+This will start the container, open a browser loading the container's IP address, and open an SSH shell into that IP address.
+Hack away in this directory on the host machine, and the UWSGI in the container is set to auto- reload any changes.
+You can also access this directory inside the container at `/opt/symphony`.
+Go there if you need to run any management commands.